zedlopez/ifm/Writing with Inform.md

 		yourself - person
 		pillow

-	>showme diamonds
+	> SHOWME DIAMONDS
 	diamonds - thing
 	location: in the strongbox on the dresser in the Drawing Room unlit; inedible; opaque; portable; singular-named; improper-named
 	description: The diamonds glitter dangerously.
 	printed name: diamonds

-Much of this can be seen, and seen more easily, in the World tab of the Index panel: but that only shows the initial state of play, whereas the ``SHOWME`` command reveals the situation in mid-story. ("Room", "supporter" and so on are kinds, of which more in Chapter 3, [Things].)
+Much of this can be seen, and seen more easily, in the World tab of the Index panel: but that only shows the initial state of play, whereas the ``SHOWME`` command reveals the situation in mid-story. (`Room`, `supporter` and so on are kinds, of which more in Chapter 3, [Things].)

 ### See Also

+- [The ``TEST`` command] for another frequently-used testing command.
-- [High-level debugging commands] for more convenient testing commands like this one.
+- [High-level debugging commands] for the full roster of them.

 ## The ``TEST`` command {PM_TestMultiWord} {PM_TestDuplicate} {PM_TestBadRequirements} {PM_TestContainsUndo} {PM_TestCommandTooLong} {PM_TestDoubleWith} {PM_UnknownInternalTest}